Privacy Policy

 5.3 Communication with users (Art.
 6(1)(b) and (f) GDPR)

-We process data in order to communicate with users, in particular:
+We process data to communicate with users, in particular:

-- Responding to contact requests (e.g. via contact form or email),
+- Responding to contact enquiries (e.g. via contact form or email),

 - Support and technical assistance,

-- Providing information about changes to services, functions or legal
+- Information regarding changes to services, features or legal

 framework conditions.